Augusta, Waterville area bridge, cribbage results - CentralMaine.com

 HALLOWELL — Spectrum Generations William S. Cohen Community Center, announced its recent bridge and cribbage winners.

-Game day bridge winners on Wednesday were Sally Nelson placed first; Gerene Lachapelle placed second and Suzanne Finn placed
+Game day bridge winners on Wednesday were Sally Munroe, who placed first; Gerene Lachapelle, second; and Sally Foster, third.

-third.
-On May 4 the winners were Jerry Sandidge placed first; Dave Lathe placed second and Tom Hanley placed third.
-Thursday winners were Don Albert placed first, Gerene Lachapelle placed second and Dave Lathe placed third.
+Bridge winners on Thursday were Henry Strout, who placed first; Sally Foster, second; and Fran Wadleigh, third.

 Cribbage is played Mondays, game day bridge Wednesdays and bridge Thursdays at the center.
 For more information, call 626-7777.